 — Nassim Nicholas Taleb, Fooled by Randomness

-99 out of 100 startups fail, but with a large number of startups out there, a lot of them is bound to enjoy stupid success.
+99 out of 100 startups fail, but with a large number of startups out there, a lot of them are bound to enjoy stupid success.